-Typically, split units offer greater heating capacity than integrated units as they separate the refrigeration system from the storage tank.
+Typically, split units offer greater heating capacity than integrated units, as they separate the refrigeration system from the storage tank.
 Split units can heat the water outside of the tank and pipe it to the tank, or they can pipe refrigerant to a heat-exchanger within the tank.
-In units with an external heat-exchanger, the heated water can be delivered to the top of the tank at the required temperature and thermally layered from the top of the tank down (a single-pass heat pump unit).
-Alternatively, the heated water can be supplied near the bottom of the tank, which heats the water in the tank from the bottom up (a multi-pass heat pump unit).
+In units with an external heat-exchanger, the heated water can be delivered to the top of tank at the required temperature and thermally layered from the top of the tank down (a single-pass unit).
+Alternatively, the heated water can be supplied near the bottom of the tank, which heats the water in the tank from the bottom up (a multipass unit).

-3.2.2.2 Single-pass heat pump units
+3.2.2.1 Single-pass units

-Single-pass heat pump units can be used to produce domestic hot water, particularly when the demand exceeds the capabilities of integrated units (see Figure 4).
-Single-pass heat pump units have these main advantages:
+Single-pass units can be used to produce domestic hot water, particularly when the demand exceeds the capabilities of integrated units.
+Single-pass units have these main advantages: